axtens/boj/README.md

 and the entered text are appended to an HTML log file.

 The jar, the log and an ini defining the "departments" are stored together.
-In the author's case, these files are stored in %APPDATA%\Roaming\BOJ
+In the author's case, these files are stored in %APPDATA%\BOJ

 In the ini file, the default "department" is prefixed with an asterisk.